 3. Find A Writing Partner

 When I was in middle school, my friends and I started a writing club.
 We’d meet once a week and share the stories we were working on.
 This was a great way for us to stay motivated and receive feedback on our writing.
 Now, I like to meet up sometimes with friends for writing sessions.
 It helps me to focus when I’m working on a story when I know my friend is busy writing too.
 If you enjoy working with others, then finding a writing partner might be the perfect way to spice up your daily writing sessions.
-You might not be able to meet up with your friend for every single writing session, but they can certainly hold you accountable and can critique your writing.
+You might not be able to meet up with your friends for every single writing session, but they can certainly hold you accountable and can critique your writing.
 Writers often find their best ideas when brainstorming with others.

 4. Keep a Journal or Start a Blog

 You can also hold yourself accountable and watch your writing grow by keeping a journal or starting a blog (depending on whether you want to keep your writing private or share it with the world).
 Find out more about starting a journal in this post.
 A journal or blog allows you to keep all of your writing in one central location.
 You can set up a free blog at a service like WordPress.
 Blogging lets you share your writing with others, and ultimately that’s one of the end goals of writing.
 The writer is not to be shut up in a room all by himself, banging away on his typewriter, and then hiding his writing away in a drawer.
 Rather, writing is a communal art, like music or painting.
 Even if you write everyday, that writing will only be truly alive if others read it and are moved by your turn of phrase.
 One of the main purposes of writing (and of art in general) is to uplift, encourage, and inspire others.
-At first, you might be hesitant to share your work, but as you continue to write each day, you will become more and more confident with your writing ability and more able to use it to teach and inspire others.
+At first, you might be hesitant to share your work, but as you continue to write each day, you will become more and more confident with your writing ability and better able to teach and inspire others.

 5. Follow Writing Prompts